-Tips for watching North Taurid meteors | EarthSky.org
+Tips for watching Taurid meteors | EarthSky.org

 3. Watch in the hours around midnight.
 That’s when the radiant point, in the constellation Taurus the Bull, will be well above your horizon.
 That’s true for both the Northern and Southern Hemisphere, by the way.

 4. If you do need to watch in the evening hours, be aware that the meteors tend to be few and far between at that time.
 However, if you’re lucky, you might catch an earthgrazer meteor, which is a slow-moving and long-lasting meteor that travels horizontally across the sky.
 Worth a try!
-Plus, the moon won’t be in the sky till late night!
+Plus, the waxing crescent moon will leave the sky at relatively early evening!

 5. The North Taurid meteors’ radiant point is in the constellation Taurus the Bull.
 In fact, the radiant for this shower is not far from the famous Pleiades star cluster, also known as the Seven Sisters, in Taurus.
 You don’t need to identify this constellation to see the meteors.
 They will appear all over the sky.
 Still, it helps to know when the radiant rises.
 Taurus rises over the northeast horizon around 7 to 8 p.m. at mid-northern latitudes.
 At temperate latitudes in the Southern Hemisphere, Taurus rises a few hours later.